wbbradley/ace/README.md

-Since Zion treats functions as values, and allows closure over `fn` definitions, you can `return` new behaviors as functions, and then the users of those functions will be using something whose behavior may vary at run-time, but whose type is static.
+Since Zion treats functions as values, and allows closure over `fn` definitions, you can `return` new behaviors as functions, and then the users of those functions will get statically checked run-time varying behavior (aka run-time polymorphism).
 For example, the `Iterable` type class requires a single function which will itself return a function which can be called repeatedly to iterate.
 It has a signature like